johnpryan/dashcast_v2/dashcast_app/README.md

 Follow the prompts:

 ```
-=== Hosting Setup

-Your public directory is the folder (relative to your project directory) that
-will contain Hosting assets to be uploaded with firebase deploy.
-If you
-have a build process for your assets, use your build's output directory.

-?
 What do you want to use as your public directory? build/web
-?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes
-?
 File build/web/index.html already exists.
 Overwrite?
 No
-i  Skipping write of build/web/index.html

-i  Writing configuration info to firebase.json...
-i  Writing project information to .firebaserc...

-✔  Firebase initialization complete!
 ```

 This creates a firebase.json file that you can commit to source control.